balt-dev/libmadeline/README.md

 ## Usage

+To get compiled versions of the library, you can go to the `Actions` tab on GitHub, click the latest one, and scroll down to the build artifacts.
+Libraries compiled for Windows, MacOS, and Linux are included there, along with a header file.

 You can find an example project in the `demo` folder.

 In order to get an instance of Madeline, you need to call `CLST_Init`, which will give you a pointer to a Madeline object.